+The goal of the following test is to verify that the TOE accepts only certificates with appropriate values in the extendedKeyUsage extension, and implicitly that the TOE correctly parses the extendedKeyUsage extension as part of X.509v3 server certificate validation.

-Test 2: The evaluator shall attempt to establish the connection using a server with a server certificate that contains the Server Authentication purpose in the extendedKeyUsage field and verify that a connection is established.
-The evaluator will then verify that the client rejects an otherwise valid server certificate that lacks the Server Authentication purpose in the extendedKeyUsage field and a connection is not established.
-Ideally, the two certificates should be identical except for the extendedKeyUsage field.
+Test 2: The evaluator shall attempt to establish the connection using a server with a server certificate that contains the Server Authentication purpose in the extendedKeyUsage extension and verify that a connection is established.
+The evaluator shall repeat this test using a different, but otherwise valid and trusted, certificate that lacks the Server Authentication purpose in the extendedKeyUsage extension and ensure that a connection is not established.
+Ideally, the two certificates should be similar in structure, the types of identifiers used, and the chain of trust.

-Test 3: The evaluator shall send a server certificate in the DTLS connection that does not match the server-selected ciphersuite (for example, send a ECDSA certificate while using the TLS_RSA_WITH_AES_128_CBC_SHA ciphersuite).
+Test 3: The evaluator shall send a server certificate in the DTLS connection that does not match the server-selected ciphersuite (for example, send an ECDSA certificate while using the TLS_RSA_WITH_AES_128_CBC_SHA ciphersuite).
 The evaluator shall verify that the TOE disconnects after receiving the server’s Certificate handshake message.

+Test 4: The evaluator shall perform the following 'negative tests':

-Test 4: The evaluator shall configure the server to select the TLS_NULL_WITH_NULL_NULL ciphersuite and verify that the client denies the connection.
+The evaluator shall configure the server to select the TLS_NULL_WITH_NULL_NULL ciphersuite and verify that the client denies the connection.

-Test 5: The evaluator performs the following modifications to the traffic:

-Change the DTLS version selected by the server in the Server Hello to a non-supported DTLS version (for example 1.3 represented by the two bytes 03 04) and verify that the client rejects the connection.

-If using DHE or ECDH, modify at least one byte in the server’s nonce in the Server Hello handshake message, and verify that the client rejects the Server Key Exchange handshake message (if using a DHE or ECDHE ciphersuite) or that the server denies the client’s Finished handshake message.

 Modify the server’s selected ciphersuite in the Server Hello handshake message to be a ciphersuite not presented in the Client Hello handshake message.
 The evaluator shall verify that the client rejects the connection after receiving the Server Hello.

+[conditional]: If the TOE presents the Supported Elliptic Curves/Supported Groups Extension the evaluator shall configure the server to perform an ECDHE or DHE key exchange in the DTLS connection using a non-supported curve/group (for example P-192) and shall verify that the TOE disconnects after receiving the server’s Key Exchange handshake message.

+Test 5: The evaluator performs the following modifications to the traffic:

+Change the DTLS version selected by the server in the Server Hello to a non-supported DTLS version and verify that the client rejects the connection.

-If using DHE or ECDH, modify the signature block in the Server’s Key Exchange handshake message, and verify that the client rejects the connection after receiving the Server Key Exchange message.
+[conditional]: If using DHE or ECDH, modify the signature block in the Server’s Key Exchange handshake message, and verify that the handshake is not finished successfully and no application data flows.
 This test does not apply to cipher suites using RSA key exchange.
-If a TOE only supports RSA key exchange in conjunction with TLS then this test shall be omitted.
+If a TOE only supports RSA key exchange in conjunction with DTLS, then this test shall be omitted.

+Test 6: The evaluator performs the following 'scrambled message tests':

-Modify a byte in the Server Finished handshake message, and verify that the client sends an Encrypted Message followed by a FIN and ACK message.
-This is sufficient to deduce that the TOE responded with a Fatal Alert and no further data would be sent.
+Modify a byte in the Server Finished handshake message and verify that the handshake is not finished successfully and no application data flows.

-Send a garbled message from the Server after the Server has issued the ChangeCipherSpec message and verify that the client denies the connection.
+Send a garbled message from the Server after the Server has issued the ChangeCipherSpec message and verify that the handshake is not finished successfully and no application data flows.

+Modify at least one byte in the server’s nonce in the Server Hello handshake message and verify that the client rejects the Server Key Exchange handshake message (if using a DHE or ECDHE ciphersuite) or that the server denies the client’s Finished handshake message.

 FCS_DTLSC_EXT.1.2